DiscipleOfEris/Windower4Addons/EraInfoBar/ReadMe.md

 # EraInfoBar
 FFXI Windower addon that displays a configurable bar showing information on your targets.
-Modified for more accuracy on Era.
+Modified from Kenshi's original addon for compatibility and more accuracy on Era.

 ## Installation